ricardo-aspira/dk-course-react-app/README.md

 Create your account on [Travis CI](https://travis-ci.org) and after that, link to your GitHub account.

 After making this link, turn on the integration with the repository you needed.
 The repository shoulf be a public one.

+## Config file
+After the link between your Travis Account and GitHub repository, you need the specify a config file for Travis, **.travis.yml**.